Aafreen18/Weather/README.md

-This website provides temperature of a city all over the world in real-time.
+This website provides real-time temperature updates for cities around the world.

 **Technologies Used**
 +HTML